Lenstralab/FocusFeedbackGUI/README.md

 ## Configuration
 The file 'conf.yml' contains configuration and calibration for the GUI.
 See the configuration file for more details.
-Some of the values can be changed by the gui and then saved by using the File>Save (As) menu.
+Some values can be changed by the gui and then saved by using the File>Save (As) menu.